cjanis/python-pig-latin/README.md

-# python-pig-latin

 Translate text into Pig Latin using Python

-## details
+# How it works

+This script converts English text in Pig Latin following these steps:

+- Strips non-alpha or single space characters from input text
+- Converts input text to all lower case
-This script strips out any non-alpha or single space characters, converts everything to lowercase, and then translates into Pig Latin.
-Words that start with consonants are translated by moving all consonants before the first vowel to the end of the word.
-So, for example, "the" becomes "ethay" not "hetay".
+- For words that start with consonants, moves all consonants before the first vowel to the end of the word ("the" becomes "ethay" not "hetay")

-## note

-Strengthening Python skills, this is for fun.
-I intend to turn this into library accessible via PyPI.
+- For words that start with vowels, nothing is changed, only the suffix is added
+- Adds suffix "ay" to the end of words

+# Instructions

+1. Install with Pip/PyPi:

+'''
+pip install pig-latin
+'''

+2. In your Python code, import the library:

+'''
+import piglatin
+'''

+3. Call the translator in your code:

+'''
+piglatin.translate('Your text goes here!')
+'''

+4. Your text will be translated into Pig Latin and returned as a string.